stanfordnlp/stanza/_pages/index.md

 {: .no_toc }
 <img alt="PyPI Version" src="https://img.shields.io/pypi/v/stanza.svg?colorB=bc4545&style=flat-square" /> <img alt="Conda Versions" src="https://img.shields.io/conda/vn/stanfordnlp/stanza?color=bc4545&label=conda&style=flat-square" /> <img alt="Python Versions" src="https://img.shields.io/pypi/pyversions/stanza.svg?colorB=bc4545&style=flat-square" />

 Stanza is a collection of accurate and efficient tools for the linguistic analysis of many human languages.
-Starting from raw text to syntactic analysis and entity recognition, Stanza brings state-of-the-art NLP models to languages of your choosing.
+Starting from raw text, Stanza divides it into sentences and words, and then can recognize parts of speech and entities, do syntactic analysis, and more.
+Stanza brings state-of-the-art NLP models to languages of your choosing.
 {: .fs-5 .fw-300 }

 ## Table of contents